rnist/BangleApps/apps/messagegui/README.md

 is chosen if there isn't much message text, but this specifies the smallest the font should get before it starts getting clipped.
 * `Auto-Open Music` - Should the app automatically open when the phone starts playing music?
+* `Delete texts on confirm` - Confirming the text message deletes it(like delete from the individual message menu)
 * `Unlock Watch` - Should the app unlock the watch when a new message arrives, so you can touch the buttons at the bottom of the app?

 ## New Messages